StanfordPL/stoke/src/validator/README.md

 What's Supported
 =====

-- Many of the 'simple' opcodes that do integer arithmetic, moves, etc.
-- Some SSE instructions
+- The instructions we had time to implement.
+There's a good selection of SSE/AVX/AVX2 instructions, but it's definitely not complete.
 - Operands: immediates, general purpose registers, xmm/ymm registers
 - Live outs: general purpose registers, xmm registers, status flags
+- Memory is supported, but not as an input or an output.
+For example, we can prove equivalence of two codes that use memory to do their computation so long as the final state of the memory doesn't matter.

 What's not
 -----

-- Memory (coming soon!)
+- Support for the floating point stack, MMX, and other registers.
 - Control flow
-- AVX/AVX2 instructions
-- Support for floating point, MMX, and other registers.

 All of these things are possible for the future, in some degree.
 Adding support for more types of registers/operands is usually easy, but it then